aartikumari09/Spam-Detection/README.md

 # Spam-Detection

-📘 Spam Detection Using Machine Learning - Full Project Report
+***Spam Detection Using Machine Learning - Full Project Report
 1. Project Overview
 This project aims to classify text messages as 'Spam' or 'Not Spam' (Ham) using Natural Language Processing (NLP) and Machine Learning techniques.
 The complete pipeline includes data preprocessing, feature extraction, model training, evaluation, prediction, and deployment.
 2. Dataset Collection